Chamois Niortais FC: Supporters

-Out on loan

-Other teams

-The club also fields a reserve team, which competes in the Championnat National 3, and has youth teams ranging from under-7 to under-15.

 Managers

 Since the appointment of the first Chamois Niortais manager, the Swiss coach Franchina, there have been 31 different first-team managers.
 Three of the coaches, Kazimir Hnatow, Robert Charrier and Pascal Gastien, have had more than one spell in charge of the club.
 The current manager is Pascal Gastien, who was given the job in 2009 after Denis Troch was sacked following the side's relegation from the Championnat National.
 Gastien, a former Chamois Niortais player, is currently in his third spell as manager.
 To date, the only manager to have coached the club in the top division of French football is Patrick Parizon, during the 1987–88 season.
 The club's longest-serving manager was Ferdinand Faczinek, who had a five-year tenure between 1943 and 1948.